bmth-arg-wiki/bmth-arg-wiki.github.io/pages/lore/nex-gen-corporation.md

 Project D.U.S.T. was a continuation of Project Kingslayer from the cult of Mantra around 2021, when the company was still called ARC/HIVE.
 It continues with the research of the trinity, who were extracted by them around Christmas 2020 in Operation Trinity.
 This project proposal also focuses on the development of a tank to keep subjects in stasis, something that seems very similar to the Dreamseeker tanks we see Nex Gen develop later.
+Nex Gen was also involved in the creation of [SYNTHs](synths) and [Mindstream](mindstream), both of which are technologies receiving a lot of criticism.

 ### Rebecca & Synths